SquareGPS/navixy-api/docs/backend-api/how-to/how-to-obtain-information-from-report.md

 ---
 title: How to obtain report's information
-description: How to obtain report's information
+description: How to generate reports and obtain information from them in retrieved format
 ---

 # How to obtain report's information